noobping/PasswordStore/SECURITY.md

 ## Supported Versions

-This is a hobby project, provided "as is" under the MIT license.
+This is a hobby project, provided "as is" under the GPL-3.0-only license.
 Security updates are not guaranteed.

 | Version | Supported          |